France and NATO: De Gaulle: NATO without integration (1958–1969)

+Former NATO headquarters in Paris (inaugurated in 1959 and used by NATO until 1967).

 The points of contention between France and the United States regarding NATO during Charles de Gaulle’s presidency were largely continuations of earlier disputes.
 However, under de Gaulle, France increasingly asserted its autonomy and was able to translate its NATO policy into clear positions and concrete actions.
 French policy toward NATO during this period followed two main phases: initially, efforts were made to secure a greater role for France in NATO’s leadership structure; when these efforts failed to produce satisfactory results, France shifted toward regaining full national decision-making authority in matters of defense and security, while remaining within the Atlantic Alliance.
 Upon returning to power in 1958, de Gaulle promptly launched a program to develop an independent French nuclear deterrent, aimed at achieving strategic autonomy.
 France conducted its first nuclear test in February 1960 at Reggane, in Algeria.